SreeraaghavRaja-22/Verilog_Data_Types/Data_Types/Notes/Design_Styles.md

 - Connected to different modules to obtain desired functionality (top-level integration)
 - Inputs and outputs od different modules are connected to each other using nets

+### More on Structural Design

+- Used in design and verification
+- Connect modules (components) for **top-level integration**
+- Introduces the concept of heirarchy in a design
+- Simple modules can be designed using **Verilog Built-In Primitives**

+### Verilog Built-In Primitives

+- Provide a way for gate and switch modeling (transistor circuits)
+- Have 1 output and n inputs depending on the type of gate
+- used to describe the concent of a Verilog **netlist** (a list of interconnected logic gates - the digital circuit)
+- **Logic Gates:** and, nand, or, nor, xor, xnor, buf, not
+- **Buffer / Inverter:** bufif0, bufif1, notif0, notif1
+- **MOS / CMOS / Bidirectional Pass:** nmos, pmos, rnmos, rpmos, cmos, rcmos, rtranif0, rtranif1, tranif1, tran, rtran
+- **Pullup / Pulldown:** pullup, pulldown
+- Syntax:
+  - gate(drive_strength) #(delays) instance_name[range] (list of ports);

+### Multiplexer

+- Circuit used to route multiple data sources to the same destination (on the same line)
+- Similar to a switch that selects between sources
+- Has at least 1 select line
+- 1bit can switch between 2 data sources
+- A multiplexer with 2^n inputs requires n select bits

+- Can be implmeneted with Tristate Buffers
+- Output has to be a net connected to both buffers

+### Demultiplexer

+- Circuit used to route one data source on multiple lines (decoder)
+- Does the reverse operation as a mux
+- Has at least 1 select line
+- 1bit select can switch between 2 data destinations
+- A demux with n select bits and 2^n outputs

+### Tri-State Buffer

+- Like a switch, it disconnects a circuit output from the destination net
+- 1 data input DIN
+- 1 select bit SEL (active-low or active-high depending on design)
+- 1 output line DOUT

+### Comparator (magnitude comparator)

+- Looking at 1 bit case
+- compares 2 binary numbers
+- only one of the outputs will be asserted (1'b1)
+- 3 outputs:
+  - A < B
+  - A == B
+  - A > B

 ## Dataflow

 - Write logic oprations (boolean) using bit-wise / reduction / shift / arithmetic operators